kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/connect-teltonika-to-kaa-platform/index.md

 ![Configure server settings](attach/img/teltonika-tcp-server.png)

 It is preferable to use Ping packets to prevent connection from closing.
-See the ["Records Settings"][fmb003-gprs-settings] on how to configure the ping timeout.
+See the [Records Settings][fmb003-gprs-settings] on how to configure the ping timeout.

 ### The Node-RED TCP flow configuration